Customer story or case study? Why the difference impacts your conversion rate

 Putting my customer hat on, what do I think?

 “Hmmm… sounds like the sales team pulled this together.
-And the customer hasn’t said much to give me faith in the product…”
+And the customer hasn’t said much I can relate to or given me faith in the product…”

-As the business world becomes more human – less stuffy corporate communication, more empathetic ‘real people’ messaging – so must your case studies.
-And for that reason, I firmly believe the most effective step-change is to ditch the traditional idea (and phrase) of case studies and create customer stories instead.
+As the business world becomes more people-focused – that’s to say, there’s less stuffy corporate communication and more empathetic ‘real people’ messaging – so must your case studies.
+And for that reason, I firmly believe the most effective step change is to ditch the traditional (rather outdated) idea of case studies and create customer stories instead.

 The customer story

-What people really want to read about is other people’s first-hand experiences.
-As if your customer was telling them the story face-to-face over a coffee.
-This feels less ‘selly’ and more trustworthy.
+Your potential buyers really want to read about other people’s first-hand experiences.
+Imagine if your customer told them their story face-to-face over a coffee.
+This approach feels less ‘selly’ and more trustworthy.
 And we all know that gaining trust is a key component to converting a prospect.

 Your customer should therefore be central to the story, and it should be rich in their own words.
-Think lots of customer comments in language they actually use.
-Not just a contrived sentence or two at the end.
+You want to incorporate LOTS of customer comments in the language they actually used, not just a contrived sentence or two at the end.

-As for your business, your role is simply to narrate the story and sit humbly in the background.
+Your role in all this?
+Simply to narrate the story and sit humbly in the background.
 Your customer does the rest.

 Let’s look at the structure of a customer story.
 It typically goes something like this…

 1. What was going on before they discovered product XXX?
-Their problems and challenges.
+What were their problems and challenges?
 How did they feel about this?
 How did this hamper their progress?
 What triggered their decision to do something differently?

-1. How (and why) did they choose product XXX?
+2. How (and why) did they choose product XXX/supplier YYY?
 Did they look at other providers?
 What mattered in their decision?

-1. What has been their experience of using product XXX from company XXX (you)?
-How do they feel?
-How does it help them (mentioning KPIs or specific facts when possible)?
+3. What has been their experience of using product XXX from company YYY (you)?
+How do they feel now?
+How does it help them/their team/their business perform better or overcome the challenge? (mentioning KPIs or specific facts when possible)

-1. Has it resolved the challenges they previously experienced?
+4. Has it fully resolved the challenges they previously experienced?
 What has been (and will be) the difference in their business performance?
+And what comes next?

 That’s a whistle-stop tour of the structure.
-Can you appreciate the different approach?
+Can you appreciate how this is a different approach to creating a case study?

 Just think for a moment: which would you rather spend your time reading?